KoredeAkande/nigerian_isp_sentiment_analysis/notebooks/test-version/README.md

 ## 1. Twitter Data Extraction Jupyter Notebook

-Code showing recent attempts at extracting ISP data from Twitter API.
-This has been unsuccessful thus far.
+Code showing early attempts at extracting ISP data from Twitter API.
+This has been unsuccessful as of Sept 14th, 2021.

 ### Challenges so far:
 - Inconsistencies in Twitter API documentation, resulting in usage of wrong parameters or wasted effort
 - API version restricts the radius which you can map around a point, thus changing my current strategy
-- Not all tweets return a coordinate, this might motivate a decision to pivot from my current idea if the issue cannot be resolved.
+- Not all tweets return a coordinate, this motivates my decision to pivot from my current idea of analyzing ISPs by local government areas (LGAs)

 ## 2. Nigerian ISP Sentiment Analysis Jupyter Notebook